News and events

 "I really enjoyed building the pyramid from layers of cardboard and seeing the 3D printer" Y5 child at Arbourthorne Primary School.

-"It was really nice to have visitors from a different country and to hear about the culture firsthand.
+"It was really nice to have visitors from a different country and to hear about the culture first hand.
 The activities were brilliant and nice to have a range to help learn about manufacturing. " Parent, Kelham Island Museum